PaulR2023/cse15l-lab-reports/lab3.md

 That makes 8 total examples, all focused on a single command.
 There should be two examples each for four different command-line options.
 Many commands like these have pretty sophisticated behavior possible – it can take years to be exposed to and learn all of the possible tricks and inner workings.

-feedback: For each command you run (8), please include a description of what exactly the command is doing and how it can be useful.
-My response:

 ```
 $ grep -i "PLANES" */chapter-1.txt